 Through our work in community development, we are establishing a cross-sector, collaborative model of inclusive and sustainable community development for small cities, towns and villages by celebrating the unique assets and identity of place and employing dynamic strategies to build on them.
 Our goals are to support sustainable, inclusive and participatory communities.

 In 2008, Hudson River Housing began leading the charge on a new initiative to focus our real estate development efforts on a targeted area of the city of Poughkeepsie - a neighborhood we would come to call Middle Main, a direct reference to its location in the heart of Poughkeepsie's Main Street.
-This initiative is designed to advocate for, support, and undertake efforts to improve conditions for residents in the Middle Main neighborhood, in order to create a more attractive, safer, and more inclusive community.
-Between late 2009 and this year, we have accomplished the following through the Middle Main initiative:
+The Middle Main Initiative is a group of residents, business owners and other supporters working together to make Middle Main a strong, vibrant and creative neighborhood of choice in Poughkeepsie.

 Director of Organizational Development